pmb06d/AdSpend_ETL/README.md

 ## Database Design
 We have an ERD for a relational Ad Spend database that we chose to forgo in favor of our file system but it’s a good way of visualizing the relationships between all the different tables.
 ![Alt Text](https://github.com/pmb06d/AdSpend_ETL/blob/master/Ad_Spend_ERD.jpg)

+# Features
+Running the program will:
+  * Split the full month file into separate csv files by region for storage in our file server
+  * Read each of the files that normalize channels, sectors and advertisers and attempt to match to the new input using fuzzy logic.
+If there is no match the program will ask for user input on a case-by-case basis
+  * Any new information obtained from the user will be appended to each of the pertinent files and the full month is appended to the de-normalized table.
+  * A BI tool is used to combine and dashboard the information.

+# How to use
+All the user needs to do is download the CSV from the dashboard and run the program